Are you looking for things to do in the Berkshires?

 Tunnel City Coffee, Williamstown

-Located in downtown Willamstown, a college town on the Massachusetts-Vermont border, Tunnel City Coffee is the best place around to get a cup of strong, savory coffee.
+Located in downtown Willamstown, a college town on the Massachusetts-Vermont border, Tunnel City Coffee is one of the best places in the Berkshires to get a cup of strong, savory coffee.
 Grab a pastry along with your cup of joe and enjoy it while sitting indoors or outside, where you can take in views of the surrounding mountains or windowshop.

 You might also like: